 Making the Christmas Door Ornament

 I drew around the tin can and cut out the door shape.
-Then use a craft knife to cut the doors so they will open.
+Then, use a craft knife to cut the doors so they will open.

-I can’t decide which of the two ornaments are my favourite.
+I can’t decide which of the two ornaments is my favourite.
 But what I do know is that both will be hanging on the tree.
 I can’t wait to use the Ryobi power tools again.

 It won’t be long before I get the file sander out and smooth off some more tin cans.
 I fancy making a series of door ornaments, each one a different colour of the rainbow with a picture of a family member behind each door.